-Some go further, holding that high wages led to labour saving technologies such as the Gutenberg printing press; or crediting the Black Death with leading to, or being indirectly responsible for, an 'industrious revolution' or an industrial revolution (e.g. Pamuk 2007; Koyama 2012; Voigtlaender and Voth 2013).
-Evidence of the impact of the Black Death on income or wealth distribution is very thin: the only study I have come across is that Alfani and Ammanati (2014), which reports a significant albeit temporary reduction in wealth inequality in north-central Italy in the wake of the Black Death.
+social institutions, including the decline of serfdom and feudalism, and a golden age for peasants and labourers' (Hatcher 2008, p.
+321).
+Some go further, holding that high wages led to labour saving technologies such as the Gutenberg printing press; or crediting the Black Death with leading to, or being indirectly responsible for, an 'industrious revolution', an industrial revolution, or the European Marriage Pattern (e.g. Pamuk 2007; Koyama 2012; Voigtlaender and Voth 2013).

+Evidence of the impact of the Black Death on income or wealth distribution is growing.
+However, Alfani (2015) and Alfani and Ammanati (2017) report a significant reduction in wealth inequality in north-central Italy in the wake of the mid-fourteenth century Black Death, a finding replicated by Prados de la Escosura et al. (2020) for Spain.